 - Two 1.5 quarts any flavor ice cream*

-- enough brownie batter for 9-inch pan (I suggest this brownie recipe or this brownie recipe)
+- enough brownie batter for 9-inch pan (I suggest this Nutella brownies recipe or this chewy brownies recipe)

 - 4 large egg whites, at room temperature